Posted: 12th November 2020

 Her mother, Tracy, was stressed too.
 “I want my daughter and others to be able to live a carefree life, free of calculations, side effects, needles, pain, external pumps hidden inside pockets and the concern about long-term health issues.
 I really hope that this trial provides other families with an alternative treatment option for this disease.

 “It’s too late for us to be a part of the trial, but if we could, we would certainly be interested to help make the lives of people who might be diagnosed with type 1 diabetes in the future look more ‘normal’.”

 During the first year, participants will be required to attend a trial site once a month and take either a baricitinib tablet or a placebo tablet once a day.
 In the second year, participants will be required to visit their trial site on two occasions for follow up to check blood glucose and other levels.

-The BANDIT Trial will run at The Royal Melbourne Hospital, The Royal Children’s Hospital and St Vincent’s Hospital.
+The BANDIT Trial will run at The Royal Melbourne Hospital, The Royal Children’s Hospital (Melbourne) and St Vincent’s Hospital (Melbourne) – and at one site in Adelaide, the Women’s and Children’s Hospital.
 People with type 1 diabetes who have been diagnosed in the last 100 days, and are between the ages of 12-30, are eligible.

 More information is available at www.svi.edu.au/bandit

 St Vincent’s Institute of Medical Research (SVI) is a Melbourne-based, independent medical research institute that conducts biomedical research into the cause, prevention and treatment of high-impact diseases such as cancer, heart disease, diabetes, obesity, bone diseases and Alzheimer’s.
 SVI is affiliated with St. Vincent’s Hospital and the University of Melbourne. www.svi.edu.au.